grayg11/POOSW-Project/Design/Responsibilities.md

 Ian - Testing Player input and camera controls.
 Working on combat functionality.
   - User Story: 1, 2

-Jody - Working on code an testing of multiple unit instatiation to the game
+Jody - Working on code an testing of multiple unit instatiation to the game, testing for the DataManager, testing for the GameStateController, and on learning Unity
   - User story 4

 Evan - Working on PlayerRestState script and implementing healing